Table of Contents

 Examining Test Details

-The BNP test and the NT-proBNP (a hormone that precedes the formation of BNP called a prohormone) test function by measuring the levels of BNP or the prohormone, NT-proBNP, in the blood.
+The BNP test and the NT-proBNP (a hormone similar to BNP but used to monitor heart failure) test function by measuring the levels of BNP or the prohormone, NT-proBNP, in the blood.
 Elevated levels in these tests suggest the heart is working harder than usual to pump blood.
 Preparing for these tests is simple and involves a standard blood draw.
 The blood sample is then analyzed in a lab to determine BNP or NT-proBNP levels, with results typically available within a day or two.

 Post-Test Expectations